victorcastorgui/OSU-News-Web-Scraping/README.md

-# project3-group3

-## OSU News Web Scraping
+# OSU News Web Scraping

 Gets news from OSU News website: https://news.osu.edu

 ### Setup
-In this project we use a gem called Mechanize
+In this project the gem Mechanize used.

 To install:
 ```
 ~$ bundle install
 ```

-To run must redirect to project3-group3 directory:
+To run must redirect to osuwebnewsscraping directory:
 ```
 ~$ bundle exec ruby main.rb
 ```